Skip to main content

 dotnet tool install --global dotnet-serve

-dotnet serve -d:bin/Release/net8.0-browser/browser-wasm/publish
+dotnet serve -d:bin/Release/net9.0-browser/publish/wwwroot

 # Output:

-# Starting server, serving bin/Release/net8.0-browser/browser-wasm/publish
+# Starting server, serving bin/Release/net9.0-browser/publish/wwwroot

 # Listening on any IP: